 Tier 3 – intensive one-to-one instruction for students where Tier 2 is not effective.

-Sometimes people are critical of this model as it is deemed an ineffective intervention, but this betrays a confusion: RTI is not strictly an intervention, it is model for delivering interventions – more specifically, for deciding how to allocate resources, so that those who need the most get the most.
+Sometimes people are critical of this model as it is deemed an ineffective intervention, but RTI is not strictly an intervention, it is model for delivering interventions – more specifically, for deciding how to allocate resources, so that those who need the most get the most.
+To get the most from an RTI model, appropriate strategies have to be used at each level – not just more of what they’ve already received (and hasn’t worked).

 Recently I came across this short but useful practice brief on RTI implementation via the Institute for Evidence in Education.
 It is recommended reading for school leaders who are responsible for allocating resources.